ravenawk/patsbytes/content/articles/ansible_collections.md

 > **NOTE:** There is an additional location where ansible searches for collections.
 It will search for the collections folder in the directory in which a playbook runs.

-Let's look at two ways to see this variable's value.
-Using the commands:
+Let's look at a couple ways to see this variable's value.

 `ansible-config dump | grep COLLECTIONS_PATHS`